-In contrast, the Irish respondents answers reflect a rather low general level of awareness regarding the various practices of website owners.
-ILevels of awareness and non-acceptance regarding the more "commonly known" specific website owners' practices (contact users by email, customisation of website content and adverts) are around the total sample average, but clearly below-average regarding the less known, and accepted, practices such as sharing, selling and in-depth gathering of user information.
+This comparably low awareness of specific risks is also reflected in the low general levels of awareness regarding the various practices of website owners.
+Additionally, levels of awareness and non-acceptance regarding the more "commonly known" website owners' practices (contact users by email, customisation of website content and adverts) are around the total sample average, but below-average regarding the less known, and less accepted, practices such as sharing, selling and in-depth gathering of user information.

-But three out of five Irish CONSENT respondents indicated that they have changed their privacy settings often or always (and a very high portion therof having made their settings stricter), and regarding most specific protection measures asked for (such as the accessability of their personal profile, restrictions who can see when they are online, or the storage of their history) the Irish respondents indicated a more conservative behaviour, which could be interpreted as being more risk-aware.
+In contrast, three out of five UK CONSENT respondents indicated that they have changed their privacy settings often or always (and a very high portion therof having made their settings stricter), and regarding most specific protection measures asked for (such as the accessability of their personal profile, restrictions who can see when they are online, or the storage of their history) the UK respondents indicated more conservative behaviour, which could be interpreted as being more risk-aware.

-However, this behaviour is not linked to the reading of privacy policies; here, Irish respondents show (together with respondents from the UK) the highest portion of non-readers amonst the total CONSENT sample, and those who do read privacy policies only read - and understand - little.
-Particularly this latter result may provide an explanation for the contradictory "gap" between the Irish respondents' low awareness levels but comparably high frequency of taking (in particular technical) protective measures.
-Closely conncted to a long-standing "history" of internet experience which goes alongside with an increasingly "engrained" everyday usage of particularly technical protection, there is also a certain general inertia and/or lack of information about wesbite owners' pracitces in Ireland which does not take into account the more recent practices of UGC website providers.

-Probing such interpretation will require and be one of the core tasks of further research as set out in the qualitative research planned in CONSENT Work Package 8.
+However, any risk-awareness does not translate to the reading of privacy policies; UK respondents show (together with respondents from Ireland) the highest portion of non-readers amonst the total CONSENT sample, and those who do read privacy policies only read - and understand - little.
+Particularly this latter result may provide an explanation for the contradictory "gap" between the UK respondents' low awareness levels (of website owners' sharing, selling and in-depth gathering of user information) but comparably high frequency of taking (in particular technical) protective measures.
+Whereas there is a long-standing "history" of internet experience in the UK which goes alongside with an increasingly "engrained" everyday usage of particularly technical protection, there is also a certain general inertia and/or lack of information which cannot keep up with the more recent practices of UGC website providers.
+Probing such interpretation will require and be one of the core tasks of further research as set out in the qualitative research planned in CONSENT Work Package 8).